 - E-mail a request for an application by sending an e-mail to firstname.lastname@example.org.

-- Post a request for an application by writing to Henri Bouvier, 32 Earl’s Court Square, London SW5 9DQ.
+- Post a request for an application by writing to the Garden Secretary, 32 Earl’s Court Square, London SW5 9DQ.

 - Completing the application:

 - Follow the instructions on the form to complete and submit it.
 Remember that by scanning and sending your application by e-mail, the process will be

 - Obtaining the Keyfob: